RESOURCES

 Dual Enrollment Credit

 Under New Jersey state law, certain approved courses in high school may be taken for college credit.
 An official college transcript is required to have credit for these courses applied to their Rutgers transcript.
 Students should consult with an advisor to determine if the courses taken qualify for credit at Mason Gross.
-Students may earn Expository Writing credit if they complete an equivalent writing course through an official dual enrollment program while in high school at a New Jersey Community College or at another New Jersey State public college or university.
+Students may earn College Writing credit if they complete an equivalent writing course through an official dual enrollment program while in high school at a New Jersey Community College or at another New Jersey State public college or university.

 Advanced Placement (AP Exams)